Romeo Santos: Formula, Vol. 2 and Aventura reunion (2013–2016)

 His second album, Formula, Vol. 2, was released on February 25, 2014.
 It featured collaborations with Drake, Nicki Minaj, Marc Anthony, Carlos Santana, Tego Calderón, and Kevin Hart.
 Formula, Vol. 2 became the best-selling Latin album of 2014.
 In 2020, the album was awarded Billboard Top Latin Album of the decade at the 2020 Billboard Latin Music Awards.
+It is his most certified album to this day as it was certified 27× Platinum in the United States by the Recording Industry Association of America (RIAA).

 In July 2014, he sold out an entire double-header show at Yankee Stadium on the 11th and 12th of that month.
 Santos was the first Latin artist to headline at the stadium.
 The Fania All-Stars last did so, one block south at the old Yankee Stadium on August 24, 1973.
-This show featured a special Aventura reunion to close out one of the nights.
+This show featured a special Aventura reunion to close out night two.
+On November 6, 2014, Santos would perform for a second time at the White House to co-headline an event in honor Veteran's day for war veterans.
+This was his first performance as a solo artist.
+He would perform the song "Jose", which is a song from Aventura.
+This event was hosted by 44th President of the United States Barack Obama and former first lady Michelle Obama.
+The event aired the next day on PBS in a special titled A Salute to the Troops: In Performance at the White House.

 In July 2015, he sold out three nights at the Barclays Center in Brooklyn, New York on the 10th, 11th, and 12th of that month.
-The tour would continue until August of 2016.
+On December 1, 2015, it was announce that Aventura would reunite to have a series of concerts for the whole month of February 2016 at the United Palace Theater in New York City.
+Their first concert since their split began in front of a sold-out crowd on February 4, 2016, with the final concert on February 28, 2016.
+After that, Romeo continued with his Vol. 2 tour until August 2016.